Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 At the network level, DCI examines traffic flowing between systems:

-Protocol validation ensures network communications adhere to their specified protocols, identifying malformed packets and covert channels that might indicate command and control traffic.
-This technique proved particularly effective against the emerging wave of DNS and HTTPS-based command and control systems that increased by 78% in 2024 according to the SANS Internet Storm Center.
+• Protocol validation ensures network communications adhere to their specified protocols, identifying malformed packets and covert channels that might indicate command and control traffic.
+This technique has proven effective against DNS and HTTPS-based command and control systems.

-Encrypted traffic analysis employs various techniques to identify suspicious patterns in encrypted communications without necessarily decrypting the content.
-As over 93% of malware communications now use encryption according to recent Cisco research, this capability has become increasingly critical.
+• Encrypted traffic analysis employs various techniques to identify suspicious patterns in encrypted communications without necessarily decrypting the content.
+As a growing percentage of malware communications now use encryption, this capability has become increasingly critical.

 Endpoint and Cloud Security